MatthewMeade/CaffeineTracker/prompt_plan.md

 ## Prompt 13: tRPC Procedure - `entries.create`

-**Objective:** Create a tRPC procedure to log a new caffeine entry.
+**Objective:** Create a tRPC procedure to log a new caffeine entry using the snapshot model.
 **Addresses:** `spec.md` Section 2.1 (Caffeine Logging), Section 5 (API - `entries` router).

 **Instructions for the AI Coder:**